3 ways to turn idea-getting into a game to help students who can’t get ideas for stories

 Characters drive stories, but conflict drives characters.
 Conflict is the problem the characters are trying to solve.
 I told Sammy that one way to make his story longer is to introduce new problems into the story.

-We used Story Time Dice again to create problems, but you could use the Random Story Machine, simple brainstorming, or other online tools.
+We used dice again to create problems, but you could use the Random Story Machine, simple brainstorming, or other online tools.

 For Sammy’s story, the main conflict was that the main character had to escape the tundra.
-He rolled a wall on the Story Time Dice, and he decided it was a giant golden wall, the size of the Great Wall of China (this was his idea, thought on the spot, off the cuff, easily and without pulling any teeth—amazing how a simple game unleashed his creativity!).
+A wall blocked his character, and he decided it was a giant golden wall, the size of the Great Wall of China (this was his idea, thought on the spot, off the cuff, easily and without pulling any teeth—amazing how a simple game unleashed his creativity!).
 This wall created a serious obstacle for his character to overcome before he could even think about leaving the tundra.

 We spent most of the next page of his story trying various methods of getting over the wall, while Sammy obsessively rolled new problems for his character to solve.
 His poor lost Frenchman fell asleep twice, got stuck inside a golden cube, woke up confused, and dodged a boat and math papers that fell from the sky.
 Sammy had taken control of the game, rolling all kinds of dice and thinking up his own problems with minimal help from me.
 By this point in his story, we were both howling with laughter at the plight of his poor character.
 And I had to keep reminding Sammy to write his ideas down (which were coming so fast we even forgot some of them).